 Many flavors, particularly fruit flavors, have one or a few important chemical components that carry the bulk of the taste/smell signal called esters.
 For example, the esters called octyl acetate and isoamyl acetate are a fundamental component in orange flavor and banana flavor respectively.
 Other chemicals including flavor carriers, stabilizers, emulsifiers, and acidity regulators among others are also added in correct proportions to produce the final product.

-The primary drivers for the flavoring agents market include increasing disposable income, travelling around the world, which in turn increases the interest in unique experiences, and global cuisines.
+The primary drivers for the flavoring agents market include increasing disposable income, traveling around the world, which in turn increases the interest in unique experiences and global cuisines.
 Moreover, busy lifestyles have resulted in a growing demand for packaged foods.
 These flavoring agents are widely used by manufacturers of beverages, bakery & confectionaries, dairy & frozen foods, processed foods, pet food, pharmaceuticals, e-cigarettes, and vapor machines.

 Strict laws and regulations regarding labeling of the products have urged the food & beverage manufacturers to use natural flavors owing to their health benefits.
 Moreover, increasing health awareness has resulted in increasing acceptance of natural flavoring agents across the food & beverage industry.
 In addition to this, flavoring agents are witnessing growing demand from manufacturers of sports, energy, carbonated, and alcoholic drinks globally.

-The flavoring agents market growth is expected to experience resistance owing to the high cost of production and stringent laws regarding food additives.
-For instance, the European Flavor and Fragrance Association has formed laws regarding the quantity of flavoring agents used in different types of food products including dairy, bakery, beverage, snacks, savory & convenience foods owing to the impact of flavoring agents on human health.
+The flavoring agents' market growth is expected to experience resistance owing to the high cost of production and stringent laws regarding food additives.
+For instance, the European Flavor and Fragrance Association has formed laws regarding the number of flavoring agents used in different types of food products including dairy, bakery, beverage, snacks, savory & convenience foods owing to the impact of flavoring agents on human health.

 The flavoring agents market is highly consolidated, with the top four companies accounting for the maximum market share.
 Key market players include Givaudan SA, Firmenich, International Flavors & Fragrances Inc., Symrise AG, Kerry, Takasago, Mane, Sensient, Wild, Haubao, Hasegawa, and Robertet.
 The manufacturers focus on customized products and application development to gain competitive rivalry.
 As a result, market players are engaging themselves in numerous mergers and acquisitions to expand their product portfolio.